tchannagiri/DSBplot/README.md

                         Input FASTQ files of raw reads.
 Each file is considered a repeat of the same experiment.
   --output OUTPUT       Output directory.
   --ref_seq_file REF_SEQ_FILE
+                        FASTA file with a single nucleotide sequence.
+  --dsb_pos DSB_POS     Position on reference sequence immediately left (5) of DSB site.
+I.e., the DSB is between position DSB_POS and
+                        DSB_POS + 1.
+  --min_length MIN_LENGTH
+                        Minimum length of read sequence to be considered.
+Reads shorter than this are discarded.
+Forced to be at least
+                        DSB_POS + 1.
+  --window_size WINDOW_SIZE
+                        Size of window around DSB site to extract.
+The nucleotides at the positions {DSB_POS - WINDOW_SIZE + 1, ..., DSB_POS
+                        + WINDOW_SIZE} are extracted.
+The actual number of nucleotides extracted from each read may vary depending on the
+                        number of insertions/deletions/substitutions in the alignment.
+  --anchor_size ANCHOR_SIZE
-                        Size of anchor on left/right of the window to check for mismatches.
+                        Size of the anchor on the left/right of the extracted window to check for mismatches.
   --anchor_mismatches ANCHOR_MISMATCHES
                         Maximum number of mismatches allowed on the left/right anchor sequences.
-Reads with more than the allowed
+Reads with more than the allowed number of
-                        number of mismatches on the left/right anchor will be discarded.
-This limit is applied to the left/right
+                        mismatches on the left/right anchor will be discarded.
+This limit is applied to the left/right anchors separately.
-                        anchors separately.
   --total_reads TOTAL_READS [TOTAL_READS ...]
+                        Total number reads in each experiment.
+This may be strictly greater than the number of reads in the input FASTQ
-                        Total reads for each file.
-Must be the same number of arguments as the number of Count columns in INPUT.
+                        files if some reads were discarded during preprocessing.
+The number of arguments must be the same as the number of
+                        INPUTs.
   --freq_min FREQ_MIN   Minimum frequency for output in windows_freq_filter_mean.
-Sequences with frequences <= this are discarded.
+Sequences with frequencies <= this are discarded.
-  --label LABEL         Label of the experiment to be used in plot titles.
+  --label LABEL         Label of the experiment to be used in plot legends.
   --quiet               If present, do no output verbose log message.
 ```